Abdulhadi333/Cyber-Security-HelpLlne-System-/README.md

 - View the users information.
 - Edit information.
-- Add content(vulnerabilities, and attacks) page.
+- Add, Edit, and Delete content(vulnerabilities, and attacks) page.
-- Add Certificates Certified.
+- Add, Edit, and Delete Certificates Certified.

 ### Vulnerability scanner ***

-- Add new Vulnerability.
+- Add, Edit, and Delete new Vulnerability.